tikv/rfcs/text/2018-10-15-batch-client-messages.md

 ## Motivation

-In the current implementation, the default configuration of `grpc-concurrency` is `4`, which could be a bottleneck of TiKV under heavy load.
+In the current implementation, the default configuration of `grpc-concurrency` is `4`, which could be a bottleneck for TiKV under heavy load.
 Although we can increase the configuration value, or make it adaptable, we still need to try the best to reduce the gRPC CPU usage.
 With the `BatchCommands` interface, clients can consolidate requests in a batch, and send them to TiKV with